mono300genuine/87-template/README.md

 Then:

 `git remote add origin ...` the new repo url.
-You usually find this command when you create a new blank repo.
+You can find this command when you created a new blank repo.

 Install: `pnpm i`